White Gold vs Yellow Gold: Which Is Better?

 • 14 karats – A 14K piece is 58.3% gold or 14 parts gold to 10 parts other metals.
 Both white and yellow golds become more durable at this karat value, thanks to the presence of more alloys.
 On average, 14K gold costs $34 per gram.

-• 10 karats – The lowest value possible, 10K gold is just 41.7 % gold.
+• 10 karats – The lowest value possible, 10K gold, is just 41.7 % gold.
 Any lower karat value, and the US government doesn’t legally consider the metal to be gold.
 A 10K purity often leaves yellow gold lackluster, but it can create a particularly bright and silvery white gold alloy.
 An affordable option, 10K gold costs just $25 per gram.

 Overall, white and yellow golds are fairly priced precious metals.
 They outvalue sterling silver jewelry, but they significantly come under the steep costs of titanium or platinum.